psyinfra/HTCrystalBall/README.md

     htcrystalball | htcb -h

-    usage: htcrystalball | htcb -c CPU -r RAM [-g GPU] [-d DISK] [-j JOBS] [-d DURATION] [-v]
+    usage: htcrystalball -c CPU -r RAM [-g GPU] [-d DISK] [-j JOBS] [-t TIME] [-m MAX_NODES] [-v]

-    To get a preview for any job you are trying to execute using HTCondor, please pass at least the number of CPUs and the amount of RAM (including units eg.
-    100MB, 90M, 10GB, 15G) to this script according to the usage example shown
-    above.
-For JOB Duration please use d, h, m or s
+    htcrystalball - A crystal ball that lets you peek into the future.
+To get a preview for any job you are trying ot execute using HTCondor, please pass at least the number of CPUs and the amount of RAM including units (e.g. 100MB, 90M, 10GB, 15g) according to the usage example shown above.
+For JOB duration please use d, h, m, or s

     optional arguments:
       -h, --help            show this help message and exit